Midnight-Owl-1/srAgent/README.md

 Having the permission prompts for each tool use is a safeguard for anything dangerous.
 In general though, models have good behaviour.
 Unless it ingests a prompt injection, it should be fine to run on your system.

-## Self Improvements

-* The very first self-improvement was made by "google/gemini-3-flash-preview" on 27Feb2026 where it found that having multiple tool call actions didn't have the tool\_results appended all together and passed back to the agent - it made a simple change to srAgent.py (in agent\_loop) to accumulate them, and then pass them all back